Xposed-Modules-Repo/submission/README.md

 ### Repository content
 SUMMARY: the summary of your module, will be shown in the front page README.md: the full description of your module

+## Transfer
+If you want to transfer existing repo to the modules repo, please fire an issue with title `[transfer] packagename` and transfer the ownership of your original repo to our orginization.